 |Also called||Aldactone®, Lasilactone® (spironolactone with furosemide), Aldactide® (spironolactone with hydroflumethiazide)|

-Spironolactone is used to treat oedema (fluid retention) caused by liver disease, kidney problems or heart failure.
+Spironolactone is used to treat fluid retention (oedema) caused by liver disease, kidney problems or heart failure.
 Oedema occurs when fluid leaks out of your blood vessels, causing swelling in the tissues of your lungs, feet or ankles.
-This makes you feel breathless and your legs feel puffy.
+This makes you feel breathless or your legs feel puffy.
 Spironolactone prevents a build-up of fluid in your body by increasing the amount of urine your kidneys produce.
-It is also used to treat some other conditions causing too much fluid in the body, such as a disorder called primary hyperaldosteronism.
+It is also used to treat some other conditions which cause fluid retention, such as a disorder called primary hyperaldosteronism.

 Spironolactone is known as a potassium-sparing diuretic.
 Unlike some other diuretics, it does not cause your body to lose potassium.
 Diuretics are sometimes referred to as 'water tablets'.

-It is often used alongside other diuretics.
-When it is used like this, it may be prescribed as a combination tablet/capsule, such as in Lasilactone® (spinolactone with furosemide) and Aldactide® (spironolactone with hydroflumethiazide).
+Spironolactone is often used alongside other diuretics.
+When it is used like this, it may be prescribed as a combination product, such as in Lasilactone® (spironolactone with furosemide) and Aldactide® (spironolactone with hydroflumethiazide).
 Combinations like these help to reduce the number of tablets you need to take each day.